yousifhassan1605/Unicode-Compatible-Username-Matching/README.md

 ## License

-Educational project for COSC 125 course.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.